 Write Speed: Typically around 0.5-1 MB/s.

-Random access involves frequent head movements because the head must come above the data locations which are generally far from each other.
+Random access involves frequent head movements because the head must move above the data locations, which are generally far apart.
 It significantly increases latency and decreases throughput compared to sequential operations.

 Solid State Drives (SSDs)